Confidence is cultural

 Now, if Einstein was a sufferer then we might reasonably conclude imposter syndrome doesn’t necessarily wreck a career in its formative stages – as with Ms A, for instance.
 And we would be right.
 The following summary is perhaps unduly simplistic, but it conveys a key distinction:

-- People such as Ms A lack confidence, leading others to doubt their competence.
+- People such as Ms A lack of confidence, leading others to doubt their competence.

 - Imposter syndrome sufferers lack confidence despite others having no doubts whatsoever about their competence.